 Vitamin B12 plays an important role in the recycling of enzymes that help maintain nerve and other cell health.
 Vitamin B12 is an immune booster, reduces heart disease, prevents anemia, stimulates body growth, and protects the nervous system.
 Recent research has shown that it delays the development of AIDS in HIV-infected patients.

 Vitamin C (ascorbic acid)

-Vitamin C is essential for many metabolic processes in the body, including the construction of connective tissues and the production of collagen, which plays an important role in wound healing.
-It plays an important role in maintaining the health of the skin and bones.
-Vitamin C is also a powerful antioxidant, not only helps but boosts the immune system.
-It increases the number of white blood cells, stimulates their activity, provides protection against cancer, heart disease, and some infections.
+Vitamin C is essential for many metabolic processes in the body, including the construction of connective tissues and the production of collagen, which plays an important role in maintaining the health of the skin and bones.
+Vitamin C is also a powerful antioxidant, boosting immune system responses by increasing the number of white blood cells, stimulating their activity, and providing protection against cancer, heart disease, and certain infections.

 Vitamin D (calciferol)

 Vitamin D, along with hormones and other vitamins, helps in the absorption of calcium and phosphorus, as well as the deposition of minerals in bone tissue.